Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/projects.md

 ## Budget Modelling Context and Information

+This project is based on [Zhijing Eu's Project]https://medium.com/analytics-vidhya/building-a-probabilistic-risk-estimate-using-monte-carlo-simulations-cf904b1ab503 with some modifications to make it into a case study.

 We are planning a trip to Fantasy Island and we have to consider several different variates for our trip, and more detail is in the attached Excel Sheet

 (build table with variate information)